 For short-term testing ONLY, you can place an implementing JAR file in your project's src/main/resourcesfolder.
-However, you must remove such JAR files before creating the archive for your EventFlow fragment or LiveView fragment project.
+However, you must remove such JAR files before creating the archive for your EventFlow or LiveView fragment project.
 Otherwise, you could end up distributing another company's proprietary JAR files as part of your fragment, possibly without a license to do so.
 This is especially important to remember for JAR files that implement proprietary interfaces.

-Using a Run Configuration in StreamBase Studio is the best method to run a Maven Install operation if you prefer to not use the included mvn command line tool.
+Use a Run Configuration in StreamBase Studio to run Maven Install operations if you prefer to not use the command line.

 The Run Configuration method of Maven-installing a file is described on Editing Maven Install Configurations.